dylanaraps/eiwd/src/iwd.network.rst

        Whether the network is hidden, i.e. its SSID must be included in an active scan request
+   * - AlwaysRandomizeAddress
+     - Values: true, **false**

+       If enabled, the MAC address will be fully randomized on each connection.
+       This option is only used if [General].AddressRandomization is set to 'network'.
+See iwd.config.
+This value should not be used with [Settings].AddressOverride, if both are set AddressOverride will be used.
+   * - AddressOverride
+     - MAC address string

+       Override the MAC address used for connecting to this network.
+This option is only used if [General].AddressRandomization is set to 'network'.
+See iwd.config.
+This value should not be used with [Settings].FullAddressRandomization, if both are set AddressOverride will be used.

 Network Authentication Settings
 -------------------------------